tomvanbraeckel/yamcs.github.com/docs/server/TM_Loaders.md

 ![Creation of the sequence containers from the CD-MCS MDB](/assets/server/MDBSequenceContainerCreation.png){: .center-image }

 #### Excel Spreadsheet
-This loader constructs the MDB using containers and parameters defined in one or more Excel spreadsheets.
+This loader constructs the MDB using containers and parameters defined in one or more [Excel spreadsheets](/docs/server/Excel_Specification/).

 The loader is configured in `etc/mdb.yaml` (see <xref linkend="mdb.yaml"></xref> for a sample configuration).
 Specify the 'type' as `sheet`, and provide the location of the spreadsheet file in the spec attribute.
 Additional spreadsheets may be specified in a `subLoaders` list, using the type and spec attributes for each additional spreadsheet.

-The format of the Excel spreadsheet is described in <xref linkend="excel-spec"></xref>.

 #### XTCE files
-This loader reads an MDB saved in XML format compliant with the XTCE specification <xref linkend="RD3"></xref>.
-For more information about XTCE, see <xref linkend="RD2"></xref>.</para>
+This loader reads an MDB saved in XML format compliant with the XTCE specification.
+For more information about XTCE, see [http://www.xtce.org](http://www.xtce.org).

 The loader is configured in `etc/mdb.yaml` (see <xref linkend="mdb.yaml"></xref> for a sample configuration).
 Specify the 'type' as `xtce`, and provide the location of the XML file in the spec attribute.